hackclub/hackclub/applications/jonathan/echoing_green_14.md

 We believe that building and sharing projects is the best way to inspire autonomy and agency in high school students learning to program.
-This is something that AP CS and many similar organizations don’t cater to.
+This is something that AP CS and many similar organizations don't cater to.
 Our primary output is the number of projects finished and shared per member in clubs.
 We are also tracking tangential outputs, including hours spent programming both inside of the club and outside, college attendance, major chosen, and work history.